Hashi Mohamed

 Hashi Mohamed (/en/; born September 1983) is a British barrister and journalist.
-A lifetime member of The Honourable Society of Lincoln's Inn since 2010, he is also an author of two books, and has written for publications including The Guardian, The Times, and The Financial Times.
+A member of Lincoln's Inn since 2010, he is also an author of two books, and has written for publications including The Guardian, The Times, and The Financial Times.
 He currently works for Landmark Chambers, as well as acting as the Chair of Coin Street's Secondary Housing Co-operative Housing Association since 2023.

 Born in Kenya, Mohamed came to the United Kingdom as a refugee child.
 He studied at the University of Hertfordshire and the University of Oxford, before gaining his first position at No5 Chambers.
 His career as a journalist and broadcaster has included documentaries on BBC Radio 4, and writing for a variety of print publications.
 He often authors op-eds on social mobility and the housing crisis.
 He has written two books on these themes: People Like Us (2020) and A Home of One's Own (2022).

 Early life and education

-Born in September 1983 in Nairobi, Kenya, Mohamed grew up as part of a Somali family.
-His paternal grandfather, also called Hashi, was a rural goat farmer in the Italian Somaliland.
+Born in 1982 or 1983 in Nairobi, Kenya, Mohamed grew up as part of a Somali family.
+His paternal grandfather, also called Hashi, was a rural goat farmer in Italian Somaliland.
 His mother had twelve children, of which six were from a previous marriage.
-His father was a salesman, and when in 1993 he died in a car accident, Mohamed, who was only nine at the time, was sent to the United Kingdom unaccompanied as a refugee as a result.
+His father was a salesman and died in a car accident in 1993.
+Mohamed, who was only nine at the time, was sent to the United Kingdom unaccompanied as a refugee as a result.
 When he arrived in the United Kingdom, he knew only basic English and nothing about British customs.
 He lived with his aunt and in low-rent housing before he was reunited with his mother, and he recalls moving house every year for a decade.
 He was raised on state benefits, and was also homeless for part of his childhood.

-Mohamed has described his upbringing as "remarkably unremarkable", which he cites as being due to the large number of people who share the social situation he found himself in as a child.
+Mohamed has described his upbringing as "remarkably unremarkable" due to the large number of people who share the social situation he found himself in as a child.
 Mohamed studied at Wembley High School, a comprehensive school in north London.
 At the age of 18, he gained British citizenship, which allowed him to be able to return to Kenya.
-There, he realised that his increased opportunities in the United Kingdom were there for him to take advantage of.
+There, he concluded that he would have greater opportunities in the United Kingdom.

 After leaving school, Mohamed studied Law and French at the University of Hertfordshire.
 He then won a full postgraduate scholarship to St Antony's College at the University of Oxford, before gaining a position at No5 Chambers.
 Although he experienced the benefits of social mobility as a child, he does not believe his experiences were typical, and that a child in his position today would be unable to do so.